-- Notify the export control officer prior to submitting purchase orders for equipment or technology controlled under the ITAR or one of the more restrictive categories of the EAR.
+- Notify the export control officer prior to submitting purchase orders for equipment or technology that may be controlled under the ITAR or one of the more restrictive categories of the EAR.

 Business Center North—Risk Management Office

-- Forward International Travel Authorization Request forms to the export control officer for review and approval.
+- Ensure that International Travel Authorization Request forms are reviewed by the export control officer prior to final approval.

-- Encourage the use of eShipGlobal for international shipments to ensure that all items comply with export control and economic sanctions regulations.
+- Inform shippers about the requirement to use eShipGlobal for international shipments so that they can be evaluated for export control and economic sanctions concerns.